ihmeuw/cascade-at/docs/api/inputs/covariates.rst

     We believe this covariate predicts disease behavior.

 *Study Covariate*
+    **THIS IS DEPRECATED**: the only study covariates are sex and one, described below.

     The covariate marks a set of studies that behave differently.
     For instance, different sets of measurements may have different criteria for when a person is said to have the disease.